yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Display/DSS7.rst

     https://gitlab.freedesktop.org/mesa/drm

 libdrm also contains 'modetest' tool, which can be used to get basic information about DRM state, and to show a test pattern on a display.
-Refer to the section `Testing tidss properties with modetest` below for some examples.
+Refer to the section :ref:`testing_tidss_properties` below for some examples.

 Another option is kms++, a C++11 library for kernel mode setting which includes a bunch of test utilities and also V4L2 classes and Python bindings for DRM and V4L2.
 Some kms++ tools are included in TI releases. kms++ can be found from: ::